jefnvo/dockerStack-wordpress-phpextensions/README.md

-# wordpress-with-sql-mysql
-Dokcerfile:
+Dockerfile:

-    - This Dockerfile contains php extensions for mysql and sqlserver
+    - This Dockerfile builds a imagem that contains php extensions for mysql and sqlserver databases

 docker-compose